 Will resolve to the username as defined in the requisitioning UI.
-If there is no such username defined the fallback account will be used.
-If both of them do not exist, the fallback value admin will be used.
+If there is no such username defined, the fallback account will be used.
+If neither exist, the fallback value admin will be used.

-To resolve the value associated with context-key-pair, the DSL uses scopes which will determine the resolution order.
-The last scope will be queried first and if a scope does not contain the queried context-key-tuple, the next one will be queried.
-Which scopes are available depends on the environment for which a expression is evaluated and is documented in the according places.
-Some environments also provide additional scopes which are not backed by the persisted meta-data but provide additional meta-data related to the current evaluation.
+To resolve the value associated with context-key pair, the DSL uses scopes that determine the resolution order.
+The last scope will be queried first and if a scope does not contain the queried context-key tuple, the next one will be queried.
+For example, the resolution of a query on a service entity would be service metadata \rightarrow interface metadata \rightarrow node metadata.
+On an interface, it is metadata \rightarrow interface metadata \rightarrow node metadata.
+On the node level, only the node is queried.

-31.2.1.
+Which scopes are available depends on the environment for which an expression is evaluated and is documented in the corresponding places elsewhere in this guide.
+Some environments also provide additional scopes that are not backed by the persisted metadata but provide additional metadata related to the current evaluation.

+31.3.1.
 Testing an expression